NiiMiyo/mkdocs-nyrule3/docs/Objetos/Artefatos_Divinos/Espada_de_Força_Solar.md

 ---
+pageref-patterns:
-pageref-pattern: (A )?Espada de Força Solar
+   - Espada de Força Solar
 ---
 # Espada de Força Solar